Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 ### 4.2.4 Phase 4: Final Review

 The Host reviews the entire process and generates the final audit report.
 The lead auditor is encouraged to revise the system analysis report based on the deeper understanding of the protocol acquired during the process.
-We denote the duration of this phase as \(L_F\) with a default assumption of \(L_F = 2\).
+We denote the duration of this phase as $L_F$ with a default assumption of $L_F = 2$.

 ## 4.3 Reward Pool Structure